MouseBiteLabs/Super-Nintendo-Cartridges/SA-1/README.md

 - R4, which is normally shorted on every cartridge (if you want to add a series resistor here, you must first cut the trace between the pads)
 - FB1-FB8, which are ferrite beads for filtering high frequency noise, seen in a handful of cart types but likely not required (like R4, these are shorted by default)
-- C15, a 33pF capacitor, which as far as I can tell appears only on <a href="https://snescentral.com/pcbboards.php?chip=SHVC-1L5B-20">SHVC-1L5B-20 boards</a> and on <a href="https://snescentral.com/pcbboards.php?chip=SNSP-1L0N3S-01">SNSP-1L0N3S-01 boards</a> (where it is called C14) - as such, this can likely be omitted from your design
 - C13 and C14 *never* appear populated on any SA-1 board from what I can find on SNES Central

 If you run into weird issues with your games, perhaps adding one/some of these components could aid in fixing them.
 Feel free to update me with any information you wish to share in this regard and I will update accordingly.

+- C15, a 33pF capacitor, appears on boards released later in the life of the SNES, sometime around the end of 1996 as far as I can tell from board pictures on SNES Central.
+It is likely not *required* for operation, but perhaps it fixes some weird edge cases or graphical issues.
+In any case, I believe it's the same value as C12 (will confirm if I get the right board to measure it), so it doesn't hurt to include it in my opinion.
+But you technically shouldn't need it.

 ## Special Case Components